-The Pearson Center for Alcoholism and Addiction Research (TPCAAR) was established in 2003 through the generosity of a multi-million dollar anonymous gift and is supported through the generosity of individual, corporate and public donors.
-It combines the latest biomedical research with new clinical treatments to fight the devastating, costly, and deadly disease of alcohol and drug addiction.
+The Pearson Center for Alcoholism and Addiction Research was established in 2003 through the generosity of a multi-million dollar gift and is supported through the generosity of individual, corporate and public donors.
+It combines the latest biomedical research with new clinical treatment studies to fight the devastating, costly, and deadly disease of alcohol and drug addiction.

-Alcoholism and addiction are a disease of the spirit, behavior, the brain as well as of the whole society.
-Traditional treatment involves group therapy and other psychological counseling to empower the spirit and address destructive behaviors.
+Alcoholism and addiction are diseases of the spirit, behavior and brain.
+Traditional treatment involves group therapy and other forms of counseling to empower the spirit and address destructive behaviors.
 However, the physiology of the brain is often ignored.

-The Pearson Center, located on The Scripps Research Institute campus in the beautiful North Torrey Pines, La Jolla, is complementing and reinforcing traditional treatments by focusing on the physiological changes in the brain that drive excessive drinking and drug use while creating vulnerability to relapse.
-Researchers are studying the viability of using new compounds, designed at the institute and elsewhere, to modulate the neurological effects of alcohol, reduce excessive intake, and prevent relapse by normalizing the brain during an alcoholic's recovery.
+The Pearson Center, located on The Scripps Research Institute campus in La Jolla, is complementing and reinforcing traditional treatments by focusing on the physiological changes in the brain that drive excessive drinking and drug use that creates vulnerability to relapse in early recovery.
+Researchers are studying the viability of using new compounds, designed at the institute and elsewhere, to modulate the neurological effects of alcohol and other substances of abuse, reduce excessive intake, and prevent relapse by normalizing the brain during an alcoholic's or addict's recovery.
 The prospects for enhancing traditional treatment of alcoholism, addiction and relapse through pharmaceuticals have never been more promising.

-The Scripps Research Institute in La Jolla, California, is a world leader in the biomedical science of alcoholism, addiction, and the brain, and it provides a fertile environment for breakthroughs that will alleviate the suffering of addicted individuals and return them to their families and communities.
+The Scripps Research Institute in La Jolla, California, is a world leader in the biomedical science of alcoholism, addiction, and the brain, and it provides a fertile environment for breakthroughs that will alleviate the suffering of addicted individuals and support their recovery.
 To-date researchers at the institute have:

 You can help to alleviate the devastation